rails/rails/guides/source/form_helpers.md

 </form>
 ```

-Notice that the HTML contains an `input` element with type `hidden`.
-The `authenticity_token` hidden input is required for non-GET form submissions.
+Notice that the form contains an `input` element with type `hidden`.
+This `authenticity_token` hidden input is required for non-GET form submissions.
 This token is a security feature in Rails used to prevent cross-site request forgery (CSRF) attacks, and form helpers automatically generate it for every non-GET form (assuming the security feature is enabled).
 You can read more about it in the [Securing Rails Applications](security.html#cross-site-request-forgery-csrf) guide.

 ### A Generic Search Form

-One of the most basic forms you see on the web is a search form.
+One of the most basic forms on the web is a search form.
 This form contains:

 * a form element with "GET" method,
 * a label for the input,
 * a text input element, and
 * a submit element.

-To create this form you will use `form_with` and the form builder object it yields.
-Like so:
+Here is how to create a search form with `form_with` and the form builder object:

 ```erb
 <%= form_with url: "/search", method: :get do |form| %>